 This product is a basic 2-point fall arrest harness, compliant with the full-body harness standard EN 361 that states a full-body harness is the only acceptable body holding device that can be used in a fall arrest system.

-It provides comfort and confidence, and directly affects the wearer's productivity, as well as gives them the flexibility to do what needs to be done on the job site.
+It provides comfort and confidence, and directly affects the wearer's productivity, as well as gives them the flexibility to do what needs to be done when working at height.

 Fast and International Delivery!
 For any inquiries, please contact us via Chat.